 However, job opportunities vary by region.
 For instance, while medical assistants and physical therapy assistants are in high demand in the Portland Tri-County region, according to the Employment Department, HVAC mechanics and installers should see the most job growth in Southwestern Oregon.

-Why is Oregon Good for Vocational Schools?
+Why is Oregon Good for Vocational/Technical Schools?

 There are a number of reasons to consider traditional and online trade schools in Oregon.
 Tuition is often cheaper at community colleges and technical schools than at public and private universities.
-Plus, most programs at career schools in Oregon can be completed in two years or less, meaning students can quickly move from paying to be in the classroom to being paid for a job in the workforce.
+Plus, most programs at technical schools in Oregon can be completed in two years or less, meaning students can quickly move from paying to be in the classroom to being paid for a job in the workforce.

 What's more, even short-term postsecondary programs can provide an immediate boost in income.
 A 2018 report from the Georgetown Center on Education and the Workforce found earning a community college certificate increases an Oregon worker's income an average of 19 percent compared to their previous wages.